Select map for larger view.

 The Arizona Department of Transportation, in cooperation with the Federal Highway Administration, and in coordination with the Maricopa Association of Governments and the cities of Chandler, Mesa and Tempe, is improving 6.4 miles of the Loop 101 (Price Freeway) from just north of Baseline Road (milepost 55) to the Loop 202 (milepost 61).
 The purpose of the project is to reduce traffic congestion.
 The $76 million project is scheduled to begin in June 2019 and last approximately one year.

 The project includes widening the Loop 101 to add one general purpose lane in each direction.
 When the project is complete, this section of Loop 101 will include four general purpose lanes and one high-occupancy vehicle (HOV) lane in each direction.
+A visual simulation of what the completed project will look like is available below.
 The project also includes widening the bridge at the northbound Loop 101 and Chandler Boulevard traffic interchange, as well as:

 - Modifying on- and off-ramps